ogghostjelly/mod_version/README.md

 # Limitations

-The Forge `META-INF/mods.toml` parser does not take into account string substitution via the `properties` field.
+Currently, the parser for the Forge `META-INF/mods.toml` does not take into account string substitution via the `properties` field.